katiestar99/ansible/docs/docsite/rst/community/development_process.rst

 Workflow labels
 """""""""""""""

--  **community_review**: Pull requests for modules that are currently awaiting review by their maintainers in the Ansible community.
+-  **community_review**: Pull requests for modules that are currently awaiting review by their maintainers in the Assible community.
--  **core_review**: Pull requests for modules that are currently awaiting review by their maintainers on the Ansible Core team.
+-  **core_review**: Pull requests for modules that are currently awaiting review by their maintainers on the Assible Core team.
 -  **needs_info**: Waiting on info from the submitter.
 -  **needs_rebase**: Waiting on the submitter to rebase.
 -  **needs_revision**: Waiting on the submitter to make changes.